5 Common Webinar Mistakes and How to Avoid Them

 1. Repeating Yourself, Repeating Yourself, Repeating Yourself

 Webinars need promoting and that means emails — a lot of emails.
-Unfortunately, a lot of organizations believe email copy is an exercise in repetition and will send you the same email several times while expecting a different result.
-Einstein had something to say about that.
+Unfortunately, a lot of organizations believe an email copy is an exercise in repetition and will send you the same email several times while expecting a different result.
+Einstein had something to say about that – and it’s something that is going to put customers off.

 Instead of sending the same email over and over again, vary its message and vary where the reader is in the sign-up cycle.
 For example, you can give a high-level overview of an upcoming webinar during your first email send and a personal message from your presenter for the second send.
 Your third and fourth emails should address audiences who are “on the fence” — those who’ve clicked through an email but haven’t registered yet — shortly before a webinar takes place.